thisdavejohnson/lightbulb/README.md

 To support these objectives, the project provides a lab provisioner tool for creating an environment to present and work with lightbulb content.

-### What's Provided
+### What's Provided - TBD

-The Ansible Lightbulb project has been designed to be used as a toolkit and best practices reference for Ansible presentations ranging from demos thru self-paced learning thru hands-on workshops.
+The Lightbulb project has been designed to be used as a toolkit and best practices reference for CloudForms presentations ranging from demos thru self-paced learning thru hands-on workshops.
 Here you will find:

-* Examples
+* Examples -- TBD
-* Workshops
+* Workshops -- In Progress
-* Presentation Decks
+* Presentation Decks -- TBD
-* Lab Provisioner
+* Lab Provisioner -- In Progress
-* Facilitator Guide
+* Facilitator Guide -- TBD

 #### Examples